 Gedung Sate in Bandung, West Java, has a catchy name for a building.
-Its acquired such name because of the ornaments on the central pinnacle that resembles a satay.
+It acquired such a name because of the ornaments on the central pinnacle that resembles a satay.
 An Indonesian popular skewer delicacy.
-This iconic landmark acts not only as the seat of West Java government.
+This iconic landmark acts not only as the West Java government building.
 But also a popular tourist destination.

 The building attracts tourists for both its beautiful architecture as well as its rich historical value.
-Gedung Sate is built in 1920 by the Dutch government who colonized Indonesia at the time.
-The building has a neoclassical design.
-Which incorporates elements from many cultures, from east and west.
+Gedung Sate is built in 1920 by the Dutch government which colonized Indonesia at the time.
+It has a neoclassical design that incorporates elements from many cultures, from east and west.

 It uses technologies such as augmented reality and virtual reality for its exhibits.
 Only opened in 2017, the museum since has gathered curious visitors due to its unique concept.

 Peeking Inside The Building

 If only every corner of the building is accessible for visitors, that would be perfect.
 Unfortunately, a good portion of the building is a government-restricted area.
 A tour is possible but requires a certain bureaucratic procedure.
 That involves sending a formal letter a few days before.
 If there’s no time to do that.
 There are several parts of the building visitors can take a peek at.